the-birt-project/the-birt-project.github.io/modules/faq.md

 The evidence graph contains all of the labelled evidence and contextual data and is broken up into process groups.
 Each process group is a logical partition an endpoint.
 For example, evidence that includes children of the Windows GUI (explorer.exe) are grouped together.

+## **What is an Investigation?**
+An Investigation is a named container of evidence.
+When events or evidence is found to be part of the narrative forming during the course of analysis, an investigator can add these events to the currently selected Investigation.
+The Investigation object will gather additional metadata and context when events and/or evidence is added.
+When behavioral data such as EDR, Sysmon, Auditd, etc are present, the process tree is walked back to it's root for additional context.
+This creates a rich and intuitive view into intrusions that reduces cognitive workload and accelerates response efforts.

+The Investigation creates a global and individual timelines for each endpoint, process/event hierarchies, a graphical timeline and an exportable report.
+Investigators can leave comments on individual events or groups, modify evidence timestamps to better align small offsets and prune unnecessary events.
+Reporting and summary analysis can be generated with LLM's such as ChatGPT. or locally hosted alternatives.

+The Investigation intends to serve an offering at each understanding "altitude" of the stakeholders.
+From technical investigator to security management and then to CTO/CISO.

 ## **Does BIRT have an API for my SOAR or other Orchestration tools?**
 Yes!
 BIRT has a python API class that can: